LuisaGroup/LuisaCompute/build.md

 ## Tests

 1. LuisaCompute C++ tests are in build files.
 2. LuisaCompute Python tests are in `src/py` directory.
-Test files should be copied into build directory and run there.
+You should run `set_python_path.bat/ps1/sh` before run any python test.